William Clark: Lewis and Clark Expedition

 "Candlefish" or "Eulachon" (Thaleichthys pacificus) art is the first ever documentation of this species in a Lewis and Clark Expedition journal on February 25, 1806.

 William Clark resigned his commission on July 4, 1796, and retired due to poor health, although he was only 26 years old.
 He returned to Mulberry Hill, his family's plantation near Louisville.
-His father died in 1799, at which point Clark inherited eight slaves.
-In 1799, he claimed ownership of least twenty-three enslaved African Americans.
+His father died in 1799, at which point William Clark inherited York and possibly other slaves.

 In 1803, Meriwether Lewis recruited Clark, then age 33, to share command of the newly formed Corps of Discovery, whose mission was to explore the territory of the Louisiana Purchase, establish trade with Native Americans, and consolidate the sovereignty of the US.
 They were to find a waterway from the US to the Pacific Ocean and claim the Oregon territory for the United States before European nations did.
 Clark spent three years on the expedition to the Pacific Coast.

-The indigenous nations treated York with respect, and many of the Native Americans were interested in his appearance, which "played a key role in diplomatic relations".
+Clark took his personal slave York, a large, strong, dark man, on the expedition.
+Indigenous nations treated York with respect, and many of the Native Americans were interested in his appearance, which "played a key role in diplomatic relations".

 Although Clark was refused a promotion to the rank of captain when Jefferson asked the Senate to appoint him, at Lewis' insistence, he exercised equal authority, and continued the mission.
 Clark concentrated chiefly on the drawing of maps, the management of the expedition's supplies, and leading hunting expeditions for game.